 - Face jointing to create a reference face

 - Planing to a specific thickness using reference face and proper wood orientation

 - Rip and crosscut table saw instruction to achieve designation size

 - Drill press instruction to achieve both through and depth-designated bores

 - Band saw detailing

 Workshop attendees will need to be properly outfitted to attend this course.
-This includes: closed toed shoes, a long sleeve shirt, long pants, and a way to secure long hair.
+This includes: closed-toed shoes, long pants preferred, and a way to secure long hair.

-Safety equipment including protective glasses and hearing protection are provided by MAKE Santa Fe but bring yours if you have them.
+Safety equipment, including protective glasses and hearing protection, are provided by MAKE Santa Fe but bring yours if you have them.
 Students must be at least 16 years of age.
-Minors must have parental permission and signed waiver (ask us).
+Minors must have parental permission and a signed waiver (ask us).